madroxdupe42/peacefulscience.org/content/articles/three-stories-on-adam.md

 What happened next was remarkable.
 Five scientists entered into prolonged dialogue about population genetics: Dennis Venema, Richard Buggs, of course, but also Ann Gauger (Discovery Institute), Stephen Schaffner (Broad Institute), and myself (WUSTL).
 In about 1.2 thousand posts, we hashed out what the evidence really showed.
 Our findings were surprising.

-First, **some of the arguments against a bottleneck were [***fa**llacious*]**.
+First,  some of the arguments against a bottleneck were ***fallacious***.
 This includes all the arguments in a key 2010 article, and most the arguments that are commonly put forward.

-1.  **The argument from "Allelic Multiplicity."** This was published several times since 2010, online and in print, but never peer-reviewed. *"In fact, to generate the number of alleles we see in the present day from a starting point of just two individuals, one would have to postulate mutation rates far in excess of what we observe for any animal." *This is a [***fallacious***]{style="color: #ff0000;"}[[ argument that does not appear in the scientific literature.\
+1.  **The argument from "Allelic Multiplicity."** This was published several times since 2010, online and in print, but never peer-reviewed. *"In fact, to generate the number of alleles we see in the present day from a starting point of just two individuals, one would have to postulate mutation rates far in excess of what we observe for any animal."* This is a <span style="color: red">***fallacious***</span> argument that does not appear in the scientific literature.

-    ]{style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen-Sans, Ubuntu, Cantarell, 'Helvetica Neue', sans-serif;"}]{style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen-Sans, Ubuntu, Cantarell, 'Helvetica Neue', sans-serif;"}
-2.  **The argument from "Population Size Estimates."** This includes every publish estimate of population size (Ne), including LD, PSMC, MSMC, Alu, and any other method that estimates Ne. *"To date, every genetic analysis estimating ancestral population sizes has agreed that we descend from a population of thousands, not a single ancestral couple." *It had been missed that a brief bottleneck is consistent with a high Ne, which denotes the [*average*]{style="text-decoration: underline;"}[ (not the ]{style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen-Sans, Ubuntu, Cantarell, 'Helvetica Neue', sans-serif;"}[*minimum*]{style="text-decoration: underline;"}[) population size over a long time period.
-This is a ]{style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen-Sans, Ubuntu, Cantarell, 'Helvetica Neue', sans-serif;"}[***fallacious***]{style="color: #ff0000;"}[ argument against a bottleneck.]{style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen-Sans, Ubuntu, Cantarell, 'Helvetica Neue', sans-serif;"}
+2.  **The argument from "Population Size Estimates."** This includes every publish estimate of population size (Ne), including LD, PSMC, MSMC, Alu, and any other method that estimates Ne. *"To date, every genetic analysis estimating ancestral population sizes has agreed that we descend from a population of thousands, not a single ancestral couple."* It had been missed that a brief bottleneck is consistent with a high Ne, which denotes the *average* not the *minimum* population size over a long time period.
+This is a <span style="color: red">***fallacious***</span> argument against a bottleneck.

 Several lines of evidence were considered after this, including trans-species variation of HLA and allele frequency spectrum (AFS). **None of the population genetics arguments from Dennis Venema's book held up.** Only one line of evidence ultimately stood up to scrutiny, the evidence for interbreeding between Neanderthals and *Homo sapiens*.
 This evidence, however, is not merely population genetics, does not account for the genetic diversity of modern humans, and certainly does not stretch back 18 million years.
 Is this really the end of it all?
 That population genetics does not tell us about a bottleneck of two?